-In the era of digitization, mHealth app development has become a crucial component of healthcare.
-This sector, a part of the broader eHealth landscape, employs mobile technologies to augment healthcare delivery and services.
-With over 350,000 health-related apps available on top app stores globally and the global mHealth market projected to grow at a compound annual growth rate (CAGR) of 10.8% from 2023 to 2030, the mHealth landscape is competitive and diverse.
+In the era of digitization, mHealth app development has become a crucial component of modern healthcare.
+This sector, a part of the broader eHealth landscape, employs mobile technology to augment healthcare delivery and services.
+Today, over 350,000 health-related apps are available on the Apple App Store and other top app stores globally.
+And with the global mHealth market projected to grow at a compound annual growth rate (CAGR) of 10.8% from 2023 to 2030, the mobile health landscape is competitive and diverse.

-On average, the total expenditure before launching various types of mHealth apps is around $425,000, including $200,000 dedicated solely to development.
-This article aims to provide a comprehensive understanding of the financial intricacies involved in custom mHealth app development and strategies you can adopt to bring the costs down as much as possible.
+On average, the total expenditure before launching various health related mHealth apps is around $425,000.
+This includes $200,000 dedicated solely to the software development phase.
+This article aims to provide a comprehensive understanding of the financial intricacies involved in custom mHealth app development and strategies you can adopt to bring the app development cost down as much as possible.

 Table of Contents